ibara/l80/README.md

 The order of the object files and libraries can be very important.

+Compilers should implement name mangling for symbols not destined to be globals to prevent spurious duplicate symbol errors.

 Bugs
 ----
 Probably lots.
 Test and let me know.